isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 #### What can you do as an individual

-* Avoid single-use disposables
-* Bring reusable bags, containers and utensils
+Consumer action can help nudge companies into making positive changes.
+You can make the right choice by:

 * Choose products with less/green packaging.
 Products that have reduced packaging bear the following eco-label
 ![Logo for Products with Reduced Packaging](/images/lprp.png)
+* Avoiding single-use disposables
+* Bringing your own reusable bags, containers and utensils

 ![Tips for redudcing packaging](https://www.mewr.gov.sg/images/default-source/module/policy-topic/packaging/packaging_issue.png)